kegel-exercises-for-men-body.jpeg

 1. ‘Squeeze’ and hold your pelvic floor muscles for 5 seconds, being sure not to hold your breath.

-2. Be mindful about the muscles you’re using and don’t tighten your abs, butt, or thigh muscles.
+2. Be mindful of the muscles you’re using, and don’t tighten your abs, butt, or thigh muscles.
 Focus only on squeezing the pelvic muscles together tightly.

 Stay informed